ylgrgyq/resilience-for-clojure/README.md

     (log-unexpected-exception-and-return-a-fallback-value ex)))
 ```

-If you don't like to use `try ... catch` block, you can choose to use `execute` with `recover` form like this:
+We provide another way to handle exceptions which may a little more concise in certain circumstances.
+Using `execute` with `recover` form like this:

 ```clojure
 (resilience/execute